Gifts in Wills

 Leaving a gift to RSBC in your Will

-A will is a good way to plan for the future needs of your family and loved ones – by leaving a gift in your will to RSBC, you can create a better future for blind and partially sighted children and their families too.
+A Will is a good way to plan for the future needs of your family and loved ones.
+By leaving a gift in your Will to RSBC, you can create a better future for blind and partially sighted children and their families.

-There are lots of ways you can leave a gift in your will to us:
+There are plenty of ways you can leave a gift in your Will:

-Confused about the next steps?
-Start writing your will for free with our partner organisation Bequeathed, or
+Start writing your free Will For Good with our partner organisation Bequeathed.